electron/electron/docs/api/app.md

 ### `app.userAgentFallback`

-A `String` which is the user agent string Electron will use as a global fallback.
+A `string` which is the user agent string Electron will use as a global fallback.

 This is the user agent that will be used when no user agent is set at the `webContents` or `session` level.
 It is useful for ensuring that your entire